All About BIS?

 BIS was set up as a 'Private Company Limited by Guarantee Without Share Capital' and is therefore a 'not for profit' organisation.
 It is funded by Service level Agreements with its partners and by providing a professional commercial service to other environmental organisations and consultants.

-BIS is now part of the first national network of LERCs in the UK, known as Local Record Centre Wales, which aims to provide seamless biodiversity information to the whole of Wales.
+BIS is now part of the first national network of LERCs in the UK, known as Local Environmental Records Centres Wales, which aims to provide seamless biodiversity information to the whole of Wales.
 South East Wales Biodiversity Records Centre (SEWBReC) was established in 2004.
 North Wales Environmental Information Service (Cofnod) has been providing services since 2007 and finally the network was completed in autumn 2007 when West Wales Biodiversity Information Centre (WWBIC) went 'live'.
-The LERCs work closely together and to that end have produced the document 'Our Shared Vision' (enclosed).
+The LERCs work closely together and have a Shared Vision.

 Bringing all this information into one system enables clear presentation of the data for all our users and also facilitates its analysis and manipulation.
 We aim to provide a rapid and comprehensive response which enables biodiversity to be taken into account for development, operations and nature conservation.
 For more information on how BIS uses the data see Manager Annual Report to Members and BIS Products and Services.